COPRS/infrastructure/docs/user_manuals/how-to/Certificates.md

 ## Kubernetes certificates

-Kubeadm generate all certificates needed for a kubernetes cluster.
+Kubeadm generates all certificates needed for a kubernetes cluster.
 These certificates expire after 1 year.
 Kubeadm will take care of renewing the certificates upon cluster upgrade.

 > Note: It is a best practice to upgrade your cluster frequently in order to stay secure.